abtpst/Kaggle-Whats-Cooking/README.md

 5. Evaluate metrics and scores for the pipeline's `best_estimator`
 6. Document the prediction results on the validation set and create a `pandas` `DataFrame` for feedback
 7. Extract the 'mistakes' from the validation set predictions and re-train the pipeline.
 This is our feedback loop.
-8. Once again, make predictions on the validation set and evaluate metrics and scores for the pipeline's `best_estimator`
+8. After incorporating the mistakes into the training data, recalculate training and validation sets.
+Finally, make predictions on the new validation set and evaluate metrics and scores for the pipeline's `best_estimator`
 9. Store the best set of parameters

 ### Predict